 Innovative Method for Affordable Generation IN ocean Energy

-During the IMAGINE project, the EMG technology will be demonstrated through the fabrication of a 250 kW prototype and its testing on a HardWare-In-the-Loop (HWIL) bench.
+During the IMAGINE project, the EMG technology was demonstrated through the fabrication of a 250 kW prototype and its testing on a HardWare-In-the-Loop (HWIL) bench.
 This will allow progressing its TRL from 3 to 5.
-A range of Wave Energy Converters (WECs) will be emulated on the HWIL bench and the performance of the EMG, under the action of a robust control system, will be measured and extensively assessed.
-Furthermore, a FMECA analysis and a subsequent accelerated life test will prove the reliability of the system.
+A range of Wave Energy Converters (WECs) were emulated on the HWIL bench and the performance of the EMG, under the action of a robust control system, was measured and extensively assessed.
+Furthermore, a FMECA analysis and a subsequent accelerated life test proved the reliability of the system.
 HWIL tests will allow reducing technological risk in power rating increase, providing an intermediate step between tank tests and sea trials that represents a critical transition for wave energy development.
-Finally, a techno-economical assessment of the EMG and a complete Business Plan for commercialization will be developed.
+Finally, a techno-economical assessment of the EMG and a complete Business Plan for commercialization was developed by the Policy ad Innovation Group.

 Such activities will be carried out by an international consortium with multi-disciplinary skills in marine energy, led by a leading-manufacturing company as UMBRAGROUP spa.